jonnonz1/nz-statute-book/acts/public/1977/tokelau-territorial-sea-and-exclusive-economic-zone-act-1977.md

 ### 6 Prohibition of foreign fishing in territorial sea
 (1) No foreign fishing craft shall be used for fishing within the territorial sea.
-(2) Where any foreign fishing craft is used in contravention of subsection (1), each of them the owner, the master, and every crew member of the craft commits an offence against this Act and is liable on conviction—
+(2) If a foreign fishing craft is used in contravention of subsection (1), the owner, the master, and every crew member of the craft commit an offence and are each liable on conviction to a fine not exceeding $250,000.
-  (a) in the case of the owner or master, to a fine not exceeding $100,000; and (b) in the case of any other crew member, to a fine not exceeding $5,000.
 (3) The court, on the conviction of any person of an offence under this section, may order in addition to any penalty that it may impose—
   (a) the immediate forfeiture to the Crown of the foreign fishing craft in respect of which the offence was committed, and of any equipment on board or used by the craft, and of any fish on board the craft; or
   (b) the detention for a specified period of the foreign fishing craft and of any such equipment and fish, and the forfeiture to the Crown of the craft, equipment, and fish if any fine or fines imposed in respect of the offence are not paid within that specified period.